Khtran68/cpp-pthread/README.md

 **All users from Group 1 finished their execution
 The users from Group 2 start their execution**

-**User 2 is accessing the position 3 Of the database for 5 second(s)
+**User 2 is accessing the position 3 of the database for 5 second(s)
-User 4 accessing the position 1 Of the database for 1 second(s)
+User 4 accessing the position 1 of the database for 1 second(s)
 User 4 finished its execution
 User 2 finished its execution**